kubernetes/community/sig-storage/volume-plugin-faq.md

 A *Kubernetes Volume plugin* extends the Kubernetes volume interface to support a block and/or file storage system.

-## In-tree vs Out-of-Tree Volume Plugins
+## In-tree vs. Out-of-Tree Volume Plugins

 **How do I implement a Volume plugin?**